Updated: October 29, 2022

-It reduces the evaporation rate of water, and tomato plants get enough time to quickly dry out before the temperature gets cold in the evening.
+It reduces the evaporation rate of water, and tomato plants get enough time to dry out quickly before the temperature gets cold in the evening.

 Watering tomatoes at night can create a chance of overwatering.
-Because nighttime temperatures are comparatively cooler than daytime and less water evaporates from the soil.
+Because nighttime temperatures are comparatively cooler than daytime, and less water evaporates from the soil.

 Plant leaves open their cells at night to drink naturally from the dew drops.
 So any supplementary water supply can hamper their inherited system of collecting water from nature.

 Besides, plant roots receive water more effectively in the morning than in other parts of the day, especially after the evening.

 Watering plants in the evening encourage fungal pathogens and susceptibility to some diseases.

 How much water do your tomato plants need?

 Tomato plants need a different amount of water in various stages of plant growth.

 Watering at tomato seedlings: